DynamoDS/Dynamo/README.md

 ## Running Dynamo ##

-The current version will run on top of Autodesk Revit 2013, Autodesk Revit 2014, and AUtodest Project Vasari Beta 3.
+The current version will run on top of Autodesk Revit 2013, Autodesk Revit 2014, and Autodesk Project Vasari Beta 3.

 ## Releases ##